In Kabul, two men clinging to an airplane fell on this man’s roof

 As the Taliban have taken charge of most of the country, Zarifi has been inundated with phone calls from Afghanistan with desperate pleas for help.
 Afghans with passports, birth certificates and financial resources asked for his help in filling out their visa applications to India.

 But none of that would matter until flights start again from Kabul.
-Zarifi said that his family including his mother, three brothers and two sisters, have been granted visas to India but are now stuck in Afghanistan, he said.
+Zarifi said that his family including his mother, three brothers and two sisters, have been granted visas to India but are now stuck in Afghanistan.

 The videos pouring in from the country made him more anxious and angry.